eteitelbaum/academic-website/content/post/2021-06-09-stata-and-markdown/index.en.markdown

 ## Markstat in Stata

-Germán Rodriguez's [`markstat` command](https://data.princeton.edu/stata/markdown) is probably the best option if you want to produce a dynamic document but stay completely in the realm of Stata.
+Germán Rodriguez's [markstat](https://data.princeton.edu/stata/markdown) is probably the best option if you want to produce a dynamic document but stay completely in the realm of Stata.
 With `markstat` you intersperse Markdown annotations with Stata code like this:

 ```stata